Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Introduction

 Given observations $Y_1,...,Y_n$, a GMLE $\hat{G}$ for $G$ (Kiefer and Wolfowitz, 1956) is defined as:

-Traditionally, a GMLE estimator $\hat{G}$ for a mixture $G$ is computed via EM-algorithm, see the seminal paper, Laird (1978).
+the maximization is with respect to all probability distributions.
+Note, GMLE for $G$ is also referred in the literature as Nonparametric Maximum Likelihood Estimator (NPMLE).
+We use GMLE as a tribute to its originators, Kiefer and Wolfowitz, (1956).
+Traditionally, a GMLE estimator $\hat{G}$ for a mixture $G$ is approximated via EM algorithm on a finite subset of the parameter space, see the seminal paper, Laird (1978).
 Koenker and Mizera (2014) suggested exploitation of convex optimization techniques.

 Much of the research on GMLE is about characterization of the GMLE $\hat{G}$ in terms of the size of its support, see, e.g., Lindsay (1995).
-Asymptotics and Efficiency of the estimator $\hat{\eta}_G$ for $\eta_G$ is studied in semi-parametric theory, see e.g., Bickel, et.a.l (1995).
-One goal of this paper is to present some new problems and applications where GMLE estimators are useful.
-We elaborate on examples of `sampling with no response' and on `post-stratification'.
+Asymptotics and efficiency of the estimator $\hat{\eta}_G$ for $\eta_G$ is studied in semiparametric theory, see e.g., Bickel, et.a.l (1995).
+One goal of this paper is to present some new problems and applications where GMLE estimators are useful: we elaborate in particular on examples of `sampling with no response', `post-stratification', and `observational studies'.